How to Sponsor a Foreign Worker (Coming From Outside the U.S.) for an E-2 Visa

 At the interview, an E-2 visa applicant can expect close questioning about the nature of the work to be performed in the U.S. and the applicant's qualifications to perform that work.
 Make sure to give your prospective employee an opportunity, before going in for the interview, to review the E-2 visa packet you submitted to the consular post.

-Visa application fees are generally paid in conjunction with the consular interview.
-A second, "reciprocity" fee may be required when the visa actually issues, depending on how the applicant's home country charges U.S. citizens for similar visas.
+Visa application fees are generally paid before the employee's consular interview.
+A second fee, sometimes called a "nonimmigrant visa issuance" fee or "reciprocity" fee, may be required when the visa actually issues, depending on how the applicant's home country charges U.S. citizens for similar visas.

 Procedures to Maintain E-2 Status in the U.S.

-An E-2 visa will generally be granted for a five-year term, though nationals of some countries are granted shorter terms.
-On entering the U.S. with an E-2 visa, your employee will be granted a certain period of stay in E-2 status, generally two years.
-Typically, the admitting officer will stamp and annotate both your employee's passport and a small white card, Form I-94, to reflect the authorized period of stay.
-It's this I-94 card, and not the visa, that governs your employee's immigration status within the United States.
+An E-2 visa will generally be granted for a five-year term during which the visa is valid, though nationals of some countries are granted shorter terms.
+On entering the U.S. with an E-2 visa, your employee will be granted a certain period of stay in E-2 status, most likely two years.
+Typically, the admitting officer will stamp and annotate both the employee's passport and a small white card, Form I-94, to reflect the authorized period of stay.
+It's this I-94 card, and not the validity period of the visa itself, that governs your employee's immigration status within the United States.

 You and your employee must track the expiration date on the I-94.
 Before the I-94 expires, you can extend your employee's status by filing a petition with USCIS.
 (For information on filing a USCIS petition, see How to Sponsor a Foreign Worker Who's Already in the U.S. for an E-2 Visa.)

 Alternatively, an employee whose E-2 visa is still valid can travel and reenter the U.S. to be granted a new period of stay.
-With each re-entry during the life of the visa, the immigration officer at the point of entry should grant a new two-year period of stay.
-Thus, through strategic traveling, an E-2 visa holder could parlay a five-year visa into a seven-year stay without ever having to reestablish the E-2 qualifications.
+Each time the employee reenters the U.S. while the visa is still valid, the immigration officer at the point of entry should grant a new two-year period of stay.
+Thus, through strategic traveling, an E-2 visa holder could parlay a five-year visa into a seven-year stay without ever having to reestablish E-2 qualifications.

 NEED IMMIGRATION HELP ?